mrkkrp/markkarpov.com/megaparsec/indentation-sensitive-parsing.md

 nonIndented sc p = indentGuard sc EQ pos1 *> p
 ```

-However, it's a part of a logical model behind high-level parsing of
+It's a part of a logical model behind high-level parsing of
 indentation-sensitive input.
 We state that there are top-level items that
 are not indented (`nonIndented` helps to define parsers for them), and that
 all indented tokens are directly or indirectly are “children” of those